MarceloMansilla/Inditex-Test-Automation-API/README.md

 # Inditext-Test-Automation-API
 Automation framework developed with Karate

-## Pre-requirement
+## Why I chose
 I chose Karate framework to develop the solution in order to push myself to learn a new tool in a short time and put it practice asap.
 Beside to incorporate knowledge and be ready for the challenge.
+Even no having kknowledge about the framework, I wanted to show my soft skill for self-learning, self-motivated, empowerment and engagement which are the value that represent me.

 ## Pre-requirement
 * VS Code